syncfusion-content/xamarin-docs/Xamarin/SfCalendar/How-To.md

 documentation: ug
 ---

-# Customization of Calendar control
+# Customization of Calendar (SfCalendar) control in Xamarin

 ## How to Perform an Operation while a Calendar Cell is Tapped?